Vilos92/pimpmyprose/README.md

 + Do form validation for registration with jQuery/angularJS (frontend, backend is done)
 + Ability to follow users from a Prose/Pimp page, not just profile
 	+ Users can follow each other, but need to expand follow_button to work for a list.
 Right now, takes in a context value of either "Followed" or "Not Followed" from the profile view.
 Sets it to a string that says "Null" if not logged in.
 The pimp_list would take a set.
 + Find way not to load main.js on every page
 	+ In base.html, add a new block above all main content, where other pages can load their own JavaScript in that block
-	+ After registering, user is incorrectly told they have already registered.
-The user is still successfully registered, though

 ## Non-Priority
 + Make a pimp which is the origin of pimpMyProse.
 Let others upvote it
 + Tag other users to pimp your prose (users you are following?)